CESNET/eInfra-docs/docs.it4i/general/obtaining-login-credentials/obtaining-login-credentials.md

 If you are not eligible for an e-INFRA CZ account, contact the [IT4I support][a] (email: [support\[at\]it4i.cz][b]) and provide the following information:

-1. Full name and affiliation
+1. Full name and affiliation;
-1. Statement that you have read and accepted the [Acceptable use policy document][c] (AUP).
+1. Statement that you have read and accepted the [Acceptable use policy document][c] (AUP);
-1. Attach the AUP file.
+1. Attach the AUP file;
-1. Your preferred username (3 to 12 characters).
-The preferred username must associate with your first and last name or be otherwise derived from it.
+1. Your preferred username (4 to 7 characters);<br>The preferred username must associate with your first and last name or be otherwise derived from it.
 Only alphanumeric sequences and dash signs are allowed.
+Note that the system will automatically add the `it4i-` prefix to your username.
-1. Public part of your SSH key
+1. Public part of your SSH key;<br>If you don't provide it in the ticket, you must [add it manually][s] after your account is created.
 1. In case you choose an [Alternative way to personal certificate][3], a **scan of photo ID** (personal ID or passport or driver license) is required.

 !!! warning